adiv199/Weather_Forecast_Application/README.md

 ```
 python weather_app.py
 ```
-4) Launch the web application in your browser.
-The default URL is "localhost:5000" <br>
+4) Launch the web application in your browser if the above command runs successfully and shows the following in your command prompt:
+ <i>* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit).</i> <br>
+ The default URL is "http://localhost:5000" <br>
-5) Enter the zipcode of any place to see the three day forecast <br>
+5) Enter the zipcode of any place to see the three day forecast. <br>